-Recently, I was out for brunch with some friends, and had a very subpar vegan breakfast hash.
+Recently, I was out for brunch with some friends, and had a very subpar breakfast hash.
 All I could think was, I am positive I could do this better.
 And so, I went home and thought about it for a few days.
-In the end, this vegan tempeh turnip hash recipe with sage, onions and spinach is where it is at!
+In the end, this vegan tempeh turnip hash recipe with sage, onions and spinach is where it’s at!

 Using turnips instead of potatoes may seem unconventional for a breakfast hash recipe, but wow, it is good.
 It’s rustic, flavorful, and a nice change of pace from the norm.
-I love how well they work with fresh sage and fresh thyme, and with the hints of bacon that the smoked paprika and tempeh gives off.
-It is at once new, and delicious!
+I love how well they work with fresh sage and fresh thyme, and with the hints of bacony flavor from the smoked paprika and soy sauce.
+It’s one tasty tempeh turnip hash!

 Tempeh Turnip Hash

 4 medium turnips, peeled and cubed

 ¼ cup reduced sodium soy sauce (OR gluten free tamari)

 1 Tbsp nutritional yeast

 2 sprigs of fresh sage, stems removed (see note above)

 4 Tbsp olive oil

 1 small onion, chopped